vblagoje/openapi-service-client/README.md

 The OpenAPI Service Client library aims to simplify the process of invoking OpenAPI-defined services using function-calling payloads from various LLM providers.
 By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads, and processing responses, it allows users to easily invoke underlying services with LLM-generated function calls.

 The library works with several LLM providers, including OpenAI, Anthropic, and Cohere.
-It uses a common method, `config.get_tools_definitions()`, to manage each provider's unique way of defining functions.
+It uses a common method, `config.get_tools_definitions()`, to abstract each provider's unique and peculiar ways of defining functions.
 Similarly, differences in how these providers output function calls are handled uniformly through the `LLMProvider` and its `FunctionPayloadExtractor`.

-Additionally, the library's flexible and extensible design allows users to easily add support for more LLM providers and function-calling formats.
+Thanks to these two abstractions, users can simply pass the `config.get_tools_definitions()` output as the tools definition when creating function calls and pass the entire chat completion response to `service.invoke()`.
+This significantly simplifies the integration process and allows for a true plug-and-play experience across different LLM providers.
+See the examples below for more details.
 ## Features

 - **Plug-and-Play LLM Integration**: Easily integrate with LLM-generated function calls for various providers, including OpenAI, Anthropic, and Cohere.